zpimentel/EukTect/README.md

 ```

 ## Step 2.
 Train and test the model
 This step randomly selects 50 bacterial and 50 eukaryotic genomes to use for training of a SVM.
 I go through up to 1 Mb of each genome, breaking them into 50 kb long non-overlapping chunks/contigs.
 Then, I use a sliding window to count canonical kmers (word size of 5) in each contig - assigning each contig as eukaryotic or bacterial in the process.
 Then, I calculate the frequencies of the kmers and use this to train a SVM.
+This step uses the NCBI RefSeq summary table (https://ftp.ncbi.nih.gov/genomes/refseq/assembly_summary_refseq.txt) downloaded on 2022-01-01.
+This table is included in the git repo because it changes periodically and it is randomly sampled; thus, different results could be obtained if different versions of the table were used.
 ```
 $ jupyter lab
 # Open and run 01_train_and_test.ipynb